 Should high performing minds of the future, be held to ethical standards that lead a finer future?
 Or should brilliant change agents, be listed among minds that promote violence or steal for personal gain?
 That choice for or against ethics as key to intelligence, will impact leaders who guide innovation across differences for our grandchildren’s era.

 Finally, would you agree that when we neglect to cultivate the teaching and development of ethical character, we presume falsely that ethics and character do not hold any place in IQ or mental development?
 In reality, research such as multiple intelligences support the opposite.
 Ethical and character development hold as high a place in brains as science, math, the arts, athletics or any other intelligences.

-More practical and brain based tools to teach ethical, character and emotional health!
+Where to start if we believe ethics is central to genius leadership?
+Perhaps more practical and brain based tools will help us teach and model ethical, character and emotional health!

 Accuracy problems arise if we view a genius in a narrow or outmoded way.
 Let’s say a person builds a brilliantly designed bomb.
 Most would agree, that shows high math IQ.
 But what if that person drops the bomb on innocent children?
 In this case, ethical IQ is low or missing in one’s intrapersonal mental domain.

-This leads to another question: Do we require high capabilities across all eight intelligences to attain genius status?
+This leads to a personal question for each of us: How do we facilitate higher capabilities across all eight intelligences to attain more genius status with an ethical core?
 What do you think?